Ted Agon - Author

 V-<><><><><>-V

 What follows is an extensive amount of supporting evidence, logic and observations.
-Overdone is better than underdone.
+When it comes to the ability to adapt, survive and thrive, overdone is better than underdone.

 Perspectives and observations by individuals in quotations marks are offered in brief statements.
 They are centered on the page and in short paragraphs.